Change Password

 Description

-p float >0 1 Yes The return parameter; a larger value reduces the probability of returning
+p Float >0 1 Yes The return parameter; a larger value reduces the probability of returning.

-q float >0 1 Yes The in-out parameter; it tends to walk at the same level when the value is greater than 1, otherwise it tends to walk far away
+q Float >0 1 Yes The in-out parameter; it tends to walk at the same level when the value is greater than 1, otherwise it tends to walk far away.

-learning_rate float (0,1) / No Learning rate used initially for training the model, which decreases after each training iteration until reaches min_learning_rate
+learning_rate Float (0,1) / No Learning rate used initially for training the model, which decreases after each training iteration until reaches min_learning_rate.

-min_learning_rate float (0,learning_rate) / No Minimum threshold for the learning rate as it is gradually reduced during the training
+min_learning_rate Float (0,learning_rate) / No Minimum threshold for the learning rate as it is gradually reduced during the training.

-resolution int ≥1 1 Yes The parameter used to enhance negative sampling efficiency; a higher value offers a better approximation to the original noise distribution; it is suggested to set as 10, 100, etc.
+resolution Integer ≥1 1 Yes The parameter used to enhance negative sampling efficiency; a higher value offers a better approximation to the original noise distribution; it is suggested to set as 10, 100, etc.

-sub_sample_alpha float / 0.001 Yes The factor affecting the probability of down-sampling frequent nodes; a higher value increases this probability; a value ≤0 means not to apply subsampling
+sub_sample_alpha Float / 0.001 Yes The factor affecting the probability of down-sampling frequent nodes; a higher value increases this probability; a value ≤0 means not to apply subsampling

-limit int ≥-1 -1 Yes Number of results to return, -1 to return all results
+limit Integer ≥-1 -1 Yes Limits the number of results returned.
+Set to -1 to include all results.

 File Writeback